Overall ranking: 90th out of 126 in the Complete University Guide for 2016.

 Easy to get into?
 Individual entry requirements range from 200 to 370 UCAS entry points, although non-traditional applicants with commitment and ability in place of qualifications are also welcomed.

-Vital statistics: Largest university in the South West with around 33,000 students including around16,700 undergraduates.
-Good for computer science, marine studies, the arts, engineering, geography, nursing, education and business.
+Vital statistics: One of the largest universities in the country with around 30,000 students including around 24,000 undergraduates, and 2,900 staff.
+Good for computer science (including robotics), marine studies, the arts, engineering, geography, health professions, education and international business.

-Added value: Nationally recognised as one of the UK’s top universities for teaching excellence, having gained 16 national teaching fellowships.
-It has a 'Skills Plus' project encouraging students to become volunteers, do work-based learning, early careers guidance and relevant part-time/vacation work.
+Added value: Nationally recognised as one of the UK’s top universities for teaching excellence, having gained 17 national teaching fellowships.
+It has a 'Skills Plus' project encouraging students to become volunteers, do work-based learning, employability development and relevant part-time/vacation work.
 It is rated highly for education for sustainable development.
-It has a cinema, performance space and café as well as state-of-the-art teaching facilities.
-Education and health and social work students benefit from new purpose-built facilities, and labs and computer suites have undergone million-pound investment, as has the students’ union.
-It has a campus-based fitness suite and sports halls, and is investing £2.5m into a new facilities including a 50m pool, all-weather climbing facility, and12-court sports hall.
-The £19m Marine Building was opened in October 2012 by the Duke of Edinburgh, containing the country's most advanced wave tanks and a state-of-the-art ship simulator.
-A £7m Performing Arts Centre is under construction.
+It has a cinema, performance space and a variety of cafes, as well as state-of-the-art teaching facilities Health professions students benefit from new purpose-built facilities, and labs and computer suites have undergone million-pound investment, as has the students’ union.
+It has a campus-based fitness suite and sports halls, and has use of the £46 million Life Centre, with 50m pool, all-weather climbing facility, and12-court sports hall.
+It’s Marine Building contains the country’s most advanced wave tanks, which play host to businesses and other universities testing marine renewable energy devices.
+It’s also just opened a new performing arts centre, complete with theatre; a waterfront marine research station with diving centre, and a new student medical centre.

-Teaching: 16th out of 124 in the Complete University Guide.
+Teaching: 64th out of 123 in the Complete University Guide for student satisfaction with teaching.

 Transport links: Three hours from London by rail and three-and-a-half by road.